jonnyholland/ComposableArchitecturePattern/README.md

 - [Harvard Art Museum](https://github.com/jonnyholland/HarvardArt/tree/main)

 ## Core Principles
-1. Composable
+1. Composable.
 Each object and view should be composable, which means self-contained.
 So, we should avoid large complex views that are heavily dependent upon another view or on a specific object.
 There's several ways we can accomplish this:

 a.)
 Protocols.
 This is a great way of isolating the view to whatever we define in the protocol so the view can be used anywhere that can conform and provide what the protocol entails.
 ```swift